fingent/Xenops/lib/README.md

 Edit routes\routes.js and update it.
 ![router](https://raw.githubusercontent.com/fingent/xenops/master/lib/doc/codescreens/routes.png)

-Now everything is completed and the new REST api function developed using our own new structured framework.
+Now everything is completed and the new REST API function developed using our own new structured framework.
 It is very simple.

 ## Run the server steps